Our guesthouse on Koh Chang

 Child Policy: I’m of the opinion my dog is more intelligent than most young children, however I realise that your views may differ.
 Therefore, we welcome kids providing they are house trained.
 More seriously, the house and footbridge are around 1 to 1.5 metres above the water/river bed and therefore it isn’t advisable to allow small children to play unsupervised on the deck as you’ll get very wet and muddy should you have to pull them out of the river.
 (Our dog can get out on her own.)

-Animals: We’ve got a Golden Retriever ‘Brownie’ who will want to play with you.
-She loves making new friends and is fine with young children.
-She often draws a small crowd when chasing fish & crabs in the shallow sea by the beach during her late afternoon walk.
-There’s also another dog ‘ Heidi’ – she’s an adopted stray who we found as a skinny puppy, hiding in the car park in late 2016.
-Plus a couple of cats hanging around.
-(You might have seen another retriever ‘Santa’ mentioned in reviews – he sadly passed away in December 2015. )
+Animals: No pets allowed.
+(Other than our own) We’ve got an aging Golden Retriever ‘Brownie’ who will train you to feed and pet her.
+She loves making new friends and is fine with young children climbing on her.
+There’s also another dog ‘ Heidi’ – she’s an adopted street dog who we found as a skinny puppy, hiding in the car park in late 2016.
+Plus Tiggy the cat, who’ll ignore you – unless you let her into the room to sleep on the sofa or bed.
+(You might have seen another retriever ‘Santa’ mentioned in older reviews – he sadly passed away in December 2015.)

 Cancellation/No Show/Early Check Out: If you have to cancel, please let us have as much advance notice as possible as it will upset me if I’ve kept a room for you for months and you then suddenly have a change of plans 24 hours before you’re due to arrive.
 Also, if for whatever reason you discover that Baan Rim Nam isn’t for you, I won’t be offended at all if you let me know you want to leave early – even if you have booked a few nights.
 This has happened in the past when guests have found the location too quiet or in the rainy season when the weather has been very bad.
 It is far better you move on and enjoy your holiday elsewhere rather than stay somewhere that doesn’t suit you.

 Trat Airport Transfer: I’d advise taking the Trat Airport minibus shuttle service.
 It’s by far the simplest and quickest way.
-The cost is 500 Baht/person one way.
+The cost is 550 Baht/person one way.
 They’ll drop you off on our doorstep.
-Just let me know if you plan to fly here and I’ll arrange tickets for you.
+Buy tickets when you land in Trat.